Nomination & Selection Guidelines

 Biological and Environmental Sciences

-This award category recognizes transformative accomplishments related to the Department’s research investments to understand the biological, biogeochemical, and physical processes that span from molecular and genomics-controlled scales to the regional and global scales that govern changes in climate and the Earth system.
+This award category recognizes transformative accomplishments related to the Department’s research investments to understand the biological, biogeochemical, and physical processes spanning from molecular and genomics-controlled scales to the regional and global scales to achieve a predictive understanding of complex biological, Earth, and environmental systems for clean energy and climate innovation.
 Nominations are encouraged that recognize significant accomplishments in the use of genomic information to elucidate principles guiding the translation of genetic code into organismal- or community-scale function, as well as characterization and visualization of biological processes underlying the systems biology of plants and microbes as they respond to and modify their environments.
-This foundational science builds the base of predictive understanding necessary for directed design and reengineering of microbes and plants, which in turn underpins the Department’s clean and sustainable energy portfolio.
+This foundational science builds the predictive understanding necessary for directed design and reengineering of microbes and plants, which underpins the Department’s clean energy, carbon management and bioeconomy efforts.
 Specific end targets of interest include improved biofuels and bioproducts, enhanced capabilities for carbon capture and storage, and controlled biological transformation of materials such as nutrients and contaminants in the environment.
-Nominations are also encouraged that recognize advancements in fundamental understanding of dynamic physical and biogeochemical processes.
+Nominations are encouraged that recognize advancements in fundamental understanding of dynamic, physical and biogeochemical processes.
 This knowledge is required to systematically develop integrated Earth system models across the atmosphere, land masses, oceans, sea ice, and subsurface.
-Additional example topics may include atmospheric processes; terrestrial ecosystem processes, including nutrient cycling and water cycling; environmental and Earth system modeling; and analysis of impacts and interdependencies of energy production with, for example, the environment, clouds, aerosols, biogeochemistry, and the cryosphere.
-Research achievements that contribute understanding and solutions on the causes and impacts of climate and Earth system changes on energy systems, and feedbacks among drivers of Earth system changes are encouraged.
+Example topics include atmospheric processes; terrestrial ecosystem processes, including nutrient cycling and water cycling; environmental and Earth system modeling; and analysis of impacts and interdependencies of energy production with, for example, the environment, clouds, aerosols, biogeochemistry, and the cryosphere.
+Additionally, nominations are encouraged recognizing research achievements that contribute understanding and solutions on the causes and impacts of climate and Earth system changes on energy systems, and feedbacks among drivers of Earth system changes.

 Nominations based on relevant experimental, theoretical, and computational research and discoveries are encouraged.